-The best sugar cookie dough recipe for Sugar Cookie Cutouts out there!
+The best sugar cookie dough recipe for Rolled Sugar Cookies out there!
 Won’t lose shape when baked, great flavor and easy to make and roll out!

 I guess it never occurred to me until my adult years that not every sugar cookie dough recipe was for sugar cookie cutouts.
 Nope, some are drop cookies, others claim to be cutout recipes, but puff up and lose shape when baked.

-The secret is using shortening instead of butter and making sure your sugar cookie dough is the correct temperture, not too hot or too cold.
+The secret to rolled sugar cookies keeping their shape is using shortening instead of butter and making sure your sugar cookie dough is the correct temperture, not too hot or too cold.
 Like the Goldilocks of cookie doughs.

 - 3/4 cup shortening

 - 2 eggs , room temperature

 Cream together shortening and sugar.
 Add eggs and vanilla, blend well.